kofiDebrah447/QSIDE_SToPA_Improvement/README.md

 ## app-v3
 - Contains original parsing files adapted from original project https://github.com/WilliamCipolli/QsideProject.
 - To ensure reproducibility of the analysis improvements, the following data files have been added or modified: durhamdatanostopped.csv and durhamdata.csv
+- The durhamdataNOTCLEAN.csv is an original file from the QSIDE project that has not been altered.

 ## Reproducibility Files: